opf/openproject/docs/user-guide/agile-boards/README.md

 ![creat status board](create-status-board.png)

 ### Assignee board
 Every list represents one assignee.
 You can choose regular users, [placeholder users](../../system-admin-guide/users-permissions/placeholder-users) and groups as assignees.
+When you move a card from one list to another, the assigned user is changed to the user that is selected for the list you moved the card to.

 ![create assignee board](create-assignee-board.png)

 ### Version board
 Every list represents a version.
 This board is ideal for product development or planning software releases.
 When creating a new Version board a list with all work packages in the version(s) belonging to the current project will be added automatically, while additional lists need to be added manually.
+By moving a card from one list to another, the version for the work package is changed to the version of the corresponding list.

 ![create version board](create-version-board.png)

 ### Subproject board
 Every list represents a subproject.
 Within the list you will find the subproject's work packages.
+By moving a card within a list you can change the order of the cards and if you move a card to another list you change the (sub)project of this work package.

 ![create subproject board](create-subproject-board.png)

 ### Parent-Child board
 Every list represents a parent work package.
 Within the list you will find the work package's children.
 Only work packages from the current project can be selected as a list, i.e. can be chosen as the name of the list.
 The Parent-Child board is ideal for depicting a **work breakdown structure (WBS)**.
+By moving cards to another list you can reorder the work package as a child to another work package.
 Please note: This will only display one hierarchy level below the displayed work package, i.e. only immediate children and no grandchildren.

 ![create parent child board](create-parent-child-board.png)